n-tse/Pizza-Parlor/README.md

 Describe: priceByToppings()

-Test: "It should add to the total price based on toppings selected by teh user"
+Test: "It should add to the total price based on toppings selected by the user"
 Code:
 Input: Medium 12", Pepperoni
 newOrder.priceByToppings();